gterty019/AAAI25MIPENS/README.md

 # Code for "Rare Event Detection in Imbalanced Multi-Class Datasets Using an Optimal MIP-Based Ensemble Weighting Approach"
-This repository reproduces the experiments of this AAAI 2025 entitled "Rare Event Detection in Imbalanced Multi-Class Datasets Using an Optimal MIP-Based Ensemble Weighting Approach"
+This repository provides the necessary code and instructions to reproduce the experiments of our paper titled "Rare Event Detection in Imbalanced Multi-Class Datasets Using an Optimal MIP-Based Ensemble Weighting Approach".

 # Abstract
 To address the challenges of imbalanced multi-class datasets typically used for rare event detection in critical cyber-physical systems, we propose an optimal, efficient, and adaptable mixed integer programming (MIP) ensemble weighting scheme.